 - Pros: Fairly quick, easy and no razor needed.

 - Cons: Be careful.
 The depilatories in hair removal creams are very strong and can give you a chemical burn or irritation, especially if you're prone to an allergic reaction or have sensitive skin.

 It's not as bad as Steve Carell made it seem in The 40-Year-Old Virgin.

-- Pros: After waxing, you can be hair, and worry-free, for three to six weeks.
+- Pros: After waxing, you can be hair, and worry-free, for three to four weeks.

-- Cons: There is always the possibility of burns, bruising, pimples, and ingrown hair.
-Sometimes the skin gets itchy when growing.
+- Cons: There is always the possibility of burns, bruising, and ingrown hair.

 - Pros: This is one of the oldest hair removal methods and tends to be great for sensitive skin.
-It's also is known to hurt less than waxing because the paste used is removed in the same direction in which hair grows.
+It's also known to hurt less than waxing because the paste used is removed in the same direction in which hair grows.

 - Cons: Depending on where you live, you might have some trouble finding someone that does a real sugaring technique.
-Skin irritation and ingrown hair can also play a part in this method.
+Like waxing, skin irritation and ingrown hair can also play a part in this method.

 While you're not 100% guaranteed that you'll never see your hair again, only seek this option if you're fine with having a bare chest for good.
 You have the option of going to a professional or using an at-home device.

 - Pros: This method is FDA approved for permanent hair reduction.
 Plus, large areas can be treated at once.